 When we prune not just the physical clutter, but our schedules as well, we have no choice but to look inside.
 I found myself, staring directly into the heart of a girl willing to be challenged, a girl with a passion to grow.

 “Who looks outside dreams; who looks inside awakens.” – Carl Jung

 Now that I’m awake I can’t help but ask myself:

 If this previously errand addicted, overwhelmed, outcome-manipulating, perfectionist can radically change the way she does life, what else can she do?

 If I’ve learned anything over the last year, it’s that resolutions don’t elicit change just because we stand and declare them, or because one date has simply rolled over to the next.
 They take a resolution moment, the hope of what will be and the space to walk that way.
 If His mercies are new each morning why not start today?

 Let’s begin by creating the space to cherish that which we value most, to look inside in order to grow, to discover not only who we are created to be, but who we were created to reflect.
 I know first hand that change and growth can be uncomfortable.
-With the time and capacity to devote to it, it just may offer new life.
+But with the time and capacity to devote to it, it offers new life.